Ready for something personal? Gulp! Here we go.

-“Nick, there’s your answer.
+“Well, that’s probably what is causing it.
 When are you going to bed in the evening?”

 “Nick, six hours of sleep is too low for you, even if your head hits the pillow at the optimal hour of night—which is generally by 10 p.m. at the latest.
 But six hours, starting at midnight on a continual basis—especially while raising a young family that wakes at the crack of dawn—is a recipe for disaster.”

 Duh.
 How could I have missed this?
 Once an expert sleeper, I had derailed myself somewhere along the line, and even worse, the lack of sleep had helped me forget that sleep was even that important.
 Whoa!